Purple heart plant (Tradescantia pallida) is the queen of all plants!

 There will be more competition between crowdedly grown plants that will lead to fewer blooms.

 As it is groundcover and reaches up to 1 foot, so try to keep a distance of approximately 2 feet.

 Prepare the soil

-You can add peat moss, manure or compost as they add nutrients and also help to improve drainage of the plant.
+You can add peat moss, manure, or compost as they add nutrients and also help to improve the drainage of the plant.

 You may also add starter fertilizer or all-purpose balanced feed.
 It will give an extra boost to plant growth.